-GS 100 General Studies Seminar

-This course will assist General Studies majors in indentifying and planning academic and professional goals.
+GS 100 General Studies Seminar This course will assist General Studies majors in indentifying and planning academic and professional goals.
 Sessions will include advising, guest speakers, and in-class writing.
-This course is required for all General Studies and Associate in Arts majors, except for those planning to apply for experiential learning credit (see GS 101, below).
+This course is required for all General Studies and Associate in Arts majors except for those enrolled in GS 102 Study Strategies or for those planning to apply for experiential learning credit (see GS 101 below).
+Please see the General Studies department head for the Waiver Policy for this course.